 Many times when thinking of home maintenance we automatically think of maintenance inside the home.
 It is important to take care of the outside of your home too.
 Lawn maintenance is not just during the spring and summer, you should do some lawn maintenance in the fall too!
-Be sure to follow these tips to take care of your lawn in the fall, heading into winter to ensure you have great growth the following spring.
-These tips are fairly easy and will give you a step in the right direction in the early spring of next year.
+Be sure to follow these lawn maintenance tips to take care of your yard in the fall, heading into winter to ensure you have great growth the following spring.
+These lawn maintenance tips are fairly easy and will give you a step in the right direction in the early spring of next year.

 Don’t Stop Mowing

 Just because it is fall doesn’t mean you need to stop mowing the lawn.
 Grass actually does not stop growing until the first frost, so be sure to keep your mower out throughout the fall months.
 It is important to mow the lawn throughout the fall months to ensure the grass does not get too long and is prepped for the winter.
-Ideally you want to keep the grass on your lawn between 2 ½ to 3 inches.
+Ideally, you want to keep the grass on your lawn between 2 ½ to 3 inches.
 This is the ideal height as it is not too short kill the root system and not too long to be vulnerable to snow and the elements.